jarpy/shakersynth/README.md

 Shakersynth is an alternative approach to driving tactile transducers (aka. bass shakers) from DCS World.
 Existing solutions use pre-recorded sound samples as their audio source.
-Shakersynth uses parametric real-time audio synthesis, enabling it to create sounds directly derived on the telemetry data coming from DCS.
+Shakersynth uses parametric real-time audio synthesis, enabling it to create sounds that dynamically derived from DCS telemetry data.

 A nice example is helicopter rotor vibrations.
 Unlike with a pre-recorded sample, Shakersynth constantly adjusts the speed of the rotor vibration to match